rbind/blog.jemu.name/content/posts/2020-05-14-migrating-themes-and-overhauling-the-rest/index.en.md

 \*Pauses for audible gasp from imaginary audience\*

 The blog posts itself are now *all* called `index.Rmarkdown` / `index.md`.
 Let that one marinade [^lk].
-Do you use RStudio's `ctrl + .` shortcut to quickly search and open a file in your project?
+Do you use RStudio's <kbd>ctrl + .</kbd> shortcut to quickly search and open a file in your project?
 I do.
 Or at least I did.
 But now, if I want to refer back to an older post for something, I have to use RStudio's less-than-stellar file browser.
 Or at least I *would* have to do that, because thankfully I've really *really* grown to like [Visual Studio Code](https://code.visualstudio.com/) for longer text editing (like blog posts!).
-VS Code also has a quick file selector (`⌘+P` on macOS), but in contrast to RStudio's implementation, this one fuzzy-matches the whole file path, which is probably better explained visually:
+VS Code also has a quick file selector (<kbd>⌘ + P</kbd> on macOS), but in contrast to RStudio's implementation, this one fuzzy-matches the whole file path, which is probably better explained visually:

 {{< videofig mp4="vscode-file-searcher.mp4" loop=true autoplay=true muted=false alt="VS Code file selector in action, showing how to find a blog post by title" caption="The VS Code file selector and other features have somewhat soured my love for RStudio" >}}